-"Saliva is more than 90% water, so you breathe it out through your mouth," says Gigi Meinecke, DMD, a spokesperson for the Academy of General Dentistry.
+"Saliva is more than 90% water, and you breathe it out through your mouth," says Gigi Meinecke, DMD, a spokesperson for the Academy of General Dentistry.
 "Any time your mouth is dry, you put yourself at risk for cavities because bacteria thrive vigorously in that environment."
 That could be a problem if you often do long, intense sweat sessions where you breathe heavily and don't hydrate enough or don't replenish fluids lost afterward.

 Your gums are receding

-Some people with sensitive teeth have gum recession that's caused the enamel at the gum line to wear away.
-"It's like it doesn't have a coat, so it's exposed to all the elements," Meinecke says.
-The pain doesn't linger, but will pop up every time the tooth hits hot or cold foods or silverware.
+Some people with sensitive teeth have gum recession, which has caused the enamel at the gum line to wear away.
+"It's like [the tooth] doesn't have a coat, so it's exposed to all the elements," Dr. Meinecke says.
+The pain doesn't linger, but it will pop up every time the tooth hits hot or cold foods or silverware.

-RELATED: Best and Worst Foods For Your Teeth
+RELATED: Best and Worst Foods for Your Teeth